Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > Subjected to arcane or occult experimentation aiming at harnessing the Abomination power for weaponization, you miraculously retained your selfhood while harboring powers tied to monstrous itself.
 Torn between fear of what they've become and hope for redemption through control of their tainted abilities, they bring to the Seekers both a warning and a weapon against unfathomable threats.
 > Choose two attribute boosts: one must be Constitution, and one is a free attribute boost.
 > You are trained in Occultism and Abomination lore skill.
 You also gain the following feat:
+>
-> Sheer Will
+> >[!pf2rule] Sheer Will
-> You constant battle with the monstrous within has trained you to make do in the most trying time rather than succumbed to weakness,  As long as your current Hit Points are less than half your maximum Hit Points, you gain a +1 circumstance bonus to Athletics and Stealth checks.
+> >You constant battle with the monstrous within has trained you to make do in the most trying time rather than succumbed to weakness,  As long as your current Hit Points are less than half your maximum Hit Points, you gain a +1 circumstance bonus to Athletics and Stealth checks.
 If your current Hit Points are less than a quarter your maximum Hit Points, the circumstance bonus is +2 instead.

 > [!pf2rule]+ THE FEYWARDEN DESCENDANT
 > Descended from Feys who survived the Fey Reckoning, you carry the legacy of fey history and guardianship over natural order and balance.
 Your family might be a part of a hidden enclave or the worshipper of a Fey spirit.
 You learnt to weave ancient elven magic with combat skills refined over generations, preparing for possible confrontation with the other mortals who worship Zefaelon, or similar calamities.